danidee10/danidee10.github.io/_posts/2016-09-18-flask-by-example-1.markdown

 Welcome everyone!, This is the beginning of a new series where we'll learn how to use flask by building a simple Online polling application.

 This series is going to be split into several parts because of the size of the app we're building.
-At the end of this series we'll have built a polling app, where:
+At the end of this series we'll have built a polling app, with the following features:

 <ul class="postlist">
-  <li>Users can login.</li>
+  <li>A basic authentication system.</li>
-  <li>Vote on various topics and leave comments.</li>
+  <li>Ability to vote on various topics</li>
-  <li>Comments can also be upvoted and downvoted so that the best comments get to the top for other users to see.</li>
+  <li>Interactive progress bars to show the percentage of votes</li>
 </ul>

 <br />

-We're going to use [Flask](http://flask.pocoo.org) as our backend, [Bootstrap3](http://getbootstrap.com/) for our interface generally and [Reactjs](https://facebook.github.io/react/) for other parts of our UI. the rest is just plain old html and css.
+We're going to use [Flask](http://flask.pocoo.org) as our backend, [Bootstrap3](http://getbootstrap.com/) for our interface generally and [ReactJS](https://facebook.github.io/react/) for other parts of our UI. the rest is just plain old html and css.

 Our polling app is going to be called **Votr**